saaguero/ckad-notes/README.md

   - `Ready`: the Pod is able to serve requests and should be added to the load balancing pools of all matching Services;
   - `Initialized`: all init containers have started successfully;
   - `ContainersReady`: all containers in the Pod are ready.
-- A `PodSpec` has a `restartPolicy` field with possible values `Always`, `OnFailure`, and `Never`.
-The default value is Always. restartPolicy applies to all Containers in the Pod. restartPolicy only refers to restarts of the Containers by the kubelet on the same node.
+- A `PodSpec` has a `restartPolicy` field with possible values `Always`, `OnFailure`, and `Never` (default is Always). `restartPolicy` applies to all Containers in the Pod. restartPolicy only refers to restarts of the Containers by the kubelet on the same node.
 Exited Containers that are restarted by the kubelet are restarted with an `exponential back-off` delay (10s, 20s, 40s …) capped at five minutes, and is reset after ten minutes of successful execution.
 - A pod, once bound to a node, will never be rebound to another node.
 - `Pod readiness gate`: Additional conditions to be evaluated for Pod readiness.
 If Kubernetes cannot find such a condition in the `status.conditions`, the status of the condition is default to `False`:
 ```yaml